 For people working in the third sector another route to the professional Doctorate is available through our collaboration with Good Work Academy.

 The Doctorate in Professional Studies by Public Works (DProf Public Works) is for high achieving professional practitioners who already have a substantial amount of outputs in the public domain which influence practice and contribute to knowledge (public works).
 These individuals will be considered by their peers to be innovators and opinion leaders.
-What is distinctive about the DProf by Public Works offered by the IWBL is that it is open to all professional areas as the focus is defined by the candidate's particular work context and area of activity and their own unique area of interest.
+What is distinctive about the DProf by Public Works is that it is open to all professional areas as the focus is defined by the candidate's particular work context and area of activity and their own unique area of interest.
 This may be located within a profession or sector, or may be more individual in nature.
 The approach is inter-professional and cuts across disciplines (trans-disciplinary) even where candidates have strong roots in a particular profession or occupation.
 The public works can be in various forms from published works in the traditional sense to other embodied expressions of knowledge.
 Examples include the preparation of computer programmes, scholarly works, edited texts, specialist reports prepared for government departments and other public bodies, translations, collections of artefacts, videos, photographic records, musical scores, and diagrammatic representations.
 (Please refer to our case studies listed under the case studies tab)